-The Blue Meanies' tribute shows take many forms, from 50-song acoustic marathons to customized, quick, hit-filled sets at fan conventions, music academies and music festivals.
+The Blue Meanies' tribute shows take many forms, from 50-song acoustic marathons to quick, hit-filled sets at New England libraries, South Jersey music academies and Central Pennsylvania music festivals.
 Their shows combine familiar hits with deep album cuts, rare tracks and trivia.

-They have performed high-profile tribute shows at B.B.
-King Blues Club in New York City and have been fan favorites at Monkees conventions in New Jersey, Los Angeles and England.
-Their Monkees-themed shows have been highlights at Abbey Road on the River festivals in Cleveland, Louisville and Washington, DC.
+They have performed at B.B.
+King Blues Club in New York City and — let us not forget — annual Abbey Road on the River festivals Cleveland, Ohio; Louisville, Kentucky; Washington, DC.; and Jeffersonville, Indiana.

 The Blue Meanies' extended set includes music by the Beatles and solo Beatles, the Kinks, the Who, Rolling Stones, Animals, Zombies, Yardbirds, Moody Blues, Dave Clark Five, Cream/Eric Clapton, the Byrds, the Band and many more.